rentry/rentry.github.io/_posts/2018-07-26-tufte-workshop.md

 ---
 layout: post
-title: Edward Tufte’s <em>Presenting Data and Information</em> course recap
+title: Edward Tufte’s <cite>Presenting Data and Information</cite> course recap
 date: 2018-07-26 23:33:00
 description: “The da Vinci of data” was in Portland for a one-day course on data visualization, cartography, statistics, presentations, and more.
 I had high expectations; Tufte surpassed them.
 categories: data